 To support our mission to improve and protect public health, some of our work requires the use of animals.
 We follow the principles of the 3Rs that aim to replace, reduce, and refine animal use, and animals are only used when an appropriate alternative cannot be found.

 The below table provides information on the number and type of animals used from 2014 to 2022.

 These figures are submitted to the Home Office, who publish annual statistics on the use of animals in scientific research in Great Britain.
 The Home Office generally publishes their data for the previous year in July.

 Our scientists develop non-animal tests to check the quality and safety of biological medicines and provide evidence and advice to encourage their use by organisations worldwide.
-For example, we’ve helped introduce alternative methods for testing polio vaccines, greatly reducing the use of non-human primates.

 Find out more about our work to replace, reduce and refine animal use.